HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 • Digital ATSC channels

-• Digital DVB-T/DVB-C channels (in higher-end units)
+• Digital DVB-T or DVB-C channels in higher-end units

 1. HDMI input reception and decoding

-3. RF output generation at a selected frequency/channel
+3. RF modulation and output generation

 Internal Architecture of HDMI RF Modulators